LukeWood/theGratefulNet/README.md

  > Our output from this algorithm is an optimized series of weights that will allow us to transform x<sub>i</sub> => y<sub>i</sub>

- > Now onto the actual algorithm:
+Now onto the actual algorithm:
- > Step 1:  Randomly assign weights w, w<sub>1</sub> ... w<sub>n</sub>
- > We take a series of example inputs that we already have desired outputs for.
-This is denoted as our training set.
+**Step 1:**  Randomly assign weights w, w<sub>1</sub> ... w<sub>n</sub>.
+We take a series of example inputs that we already have desired outputs for.
+This is denoted as our training set.</br>
- > Step 2:  Forward Propagate a training input to get an output for the training input
+**Step 2:**  Forward Propagate a training input to get an output for the training input</br>
- > Step 3:  Backwards Propagation to generate the error, which is difference between the targeted and actual output values, of each output in the hidden layers.
+**Step 3:**  Backwards Propagation to generate the error, which is difference between the targeted and actual output values, of each output in the hidden layers.</br>
- > Step 4:  Update Weights by multipying the error and input value and subtracting that value from the weight at layer i
+**Step 4:**  Update Weights by multipying the error and input value and subtracting that value from the weight at layer value i.</br>
- > Step 5:  Repeat until we have our desired output set (as defined by you).
+**Step 5:**  Repeat until we have our desired output set (as defined by you).</br>

  [Backpropogation Through Time (this shows up as bppt in our implementation)](http://minds.jacobs-university.de/sites/default/files/uploads/papers/ESNTutorialRev.pdf)
 One very interesting fact about Backpropogation Through Time (BPTT) is that it has been derived by various researchers with no intercommunication between them.
 This suggests that this algorithm is a fairly intuitive solution to solving the problem of training recurrent neural networks.
 The algorithm performs the following steps:

-> Step 1:  Get training data in the format of ordered pairs.
-This could be for example the pixels in an image up until a specific point with the output being the next pixel in the image.
+**Step 1:**  Get training data in the format of ordered pairs.
+This could be for example the pixels in an image up until a specific point with the output being the next pixel in the image.</br>
-> Step 2:  "Unfold" the network.
-In simple terms, this means that we need to look at each hidden layer independantly.
+**Step 2:**  "Unfold" the network.
+In simple terms, this means that we need to look at each hidden layer independantly.  </br>
-> Step 3:  Initialize a vector, x<sub>0</sub> to contain a set of all zeros.
-This represents the intial state of our network.
+**Step 3:**  Initialize a vector, x<sub>0</sub> to contain a set of all zeros.
+This represents the intial state of our network.</br>
-> Step 4:  For each time step that impacts our output, can also be thought of as the depth of the networks memory or the number of hidden layers, feed in a piece of training data the corresponds to that time frame.
-Calculate the networks current output and find the error compared to the desired output using our Loss function as defined above.
+**Step 4:**  For each time step that impacts our output, can also be thought of as the depth of the networks memory or the number of hidden layers, feed in a piece of training data the corresponds to that time frame.
+Calculate the networks current output and find the error compared to the desired output using our Loss function as defined above.</br>
-> Step 5:  This is where we really differ from backpropogation.
+**Step 5:**  This is where we really differ from backpropogation.
 We now backpropogate the error through every layer in the unfolded network.
-This updates the weights at every layer and allows us to lower the loss associated with this piece of training data essentially "teaching" the network something.
+This updates the weights at every layer and allows us to lower the loss associated with this piece of training data essentially "teaching" the network something.</br>
-> Step 6:  Replace our initialization vector x<sub>0</sub> with the output computed.
-This serves as the existing memory that the network would have at this point in time.
+**Step 6:**  Replace our initialization vector x<sub>0</sub> with the output computed.
+This serves as the existing memory that the network would have at this point in time.</br>
-> Step 7:  Repeat until we reach our stopping criteria.
+**Step 7:**  Repeat until we reach our stopping criteria.</br>

 ## Neural Networks
  [Forward Feed Network](https://en.wikipedia.org/wiki/Feedforward_neural_network)</br>